 Hours after Palo Alto's Utilities Department unveiled a new webpage to update residents about service disruptions, a power outage hit downtown Palo Alto, leaving City Hall and about 180 customers in the dark.

 The outage, which utilities officials attributed to an equipment failure, began at about 8:34 p.m. on Tuesday night and lasted about an hour.
 But if any of the 180 affected customers used their smartphones to get information from the city's new webpage, they found themselves in the dark.
 The information wasn't updated until Wednesday morning, much to the consternation of some utility customers, who quickly pointed out the system's failings on Palo Alto Online's community forum Town Square.

 The minor episode is emblematic of the Goldilocks dilemma facing the Utilities Department.
 Palo Alto officials want to inform utilities customers about outages in their areas without having to issue major citywide announcements for every little incident.

 They want the alert system to be just right.

 To that effect, the city's Utilities Department is now revising its notification policies to determine which types of incidents should trigger an automatic alert to customers and how many people should be notified, Joyce Kinnear, manager of the Utilities Marketing Service, told the Weekly Wednesday.

-Kinnear said the department tries to update outage data as soon as it can, particularly for larger power failures.
-Palo Alto also uses a Community Alert and Notification System (CANS), which calls or texts residents during major emergencies.
-The system merged with Santa Clara County's AlertSCC system last month.
+Kinnear said the department tries to update outage data as soon as it can, particularly for larger outages.
+Palo Alto also uses a Community Alerting and Notification System (CANS), which calls or texts residents during major emergencies.
+The system merged with the countywide AlertSCC system last month.

 About three hours after the initial call, the office called back to revoke its evacuation order and apologize.